Applying for Federal Student and/or Parent Direct Loans

 Undergraduate Stafford Loan Interest Rate

-Step 2: Enter student’s information if applying for student loan or enter parent’s information if applying for PLUS loan
+Step 2: Enter the student’s information if applying for a student loan, or enter the parent’s information if applying for a PLUS loan.

 Please note: FSA ID is the same FSA ID used to sign into the FAFSA.